Fiona Kendall serves with Mediterranean Hope, Italy.

 How do you fit into their mission?

 I have been seconded to work in the Mediterranean Hope project as their European and Legal Affairs Advisor.
 This is essentially an advocacy role in which I represent the organization and lobby for constructive approaches to migration.
-This requires me to keep abreast of European migration policy, to network with other organizations and policy-makers in this field, to draft papers and to deliver presentations at conferences and meetings within Italy and beyond.
-I am also involved in working with our press office to counter the anti-migration rhetoric which is so prevalent in society today.
+This requires me to keep abreast of European migration policy, to network with other organizations and policy-makers in this field, to draft papers, and to deliver presentations at conferences and meetings within Italy and beyond.
+I am also involved in working with our press office to counter the anti-migration rhetoric that is so prevalent in society today.

 What led you to engage in this calling?